HOP Camp (6-13 years old)

 Do not drop off or leave children unattended outside the pool, hall, park, or playground.

-Please ensure that children arrive promptly for camp start as Swim Lessons begin at 8:30/8:45/9:00am.
+Ensure that children arrive promptly for camp start as some Swim Lessons begin at 8:30AM

 If your child is going to be absent from camp, please advise a camp leader or the Pool manager by emailing email@example.com.
 HOP does not pro-rate camp fees for missed days.